-1. The environmental impact of the major state project, including the impact on wildlife habitat;

-2. Any adverse environmental effects-which that cannot be avoided if the major state project is undertaken;

-- 3. Measures proposed to minimize the impact of the major state project; - 4.
-Any alternatives to the proposed construction; and

-- 5. Any irreversible environmental changes which that would be involved in the major state project;and - 6.
-If required, a record of consultation with any federally recognized Tribal Nation in the Commonwealth that may be impacted by the major state project in a locality identified by the Ombudsman for Tribal Consultation pursuant to subdivision B 2 of § 2.2-401.01 pursuant to § 10.1-1186.3:1.
-The record of consultation shall include the information provided to the federally recognized Tribal Nation in the Commonwealth, any feedback or response received by the federally recognized Tribal Nation in the Commonwealth, and a description of how the impact was considered or incorporated into the major state project.
+- 1. The environmental impact of the major state project, including the impact on wildlife habitat; - 2.
+Any adverse environmental effects which cannot be avoided if the major state project is undertaken: - 3.
+Measures proposed to minimize the impact of the major state project; - 4.
+Any alternatives to the proposed construction; and - 5.
+Any irreversible environmental changes which would be involved in the major state project; and - 6.
+For environmental impact reports of major state projects that have tribal implications, as defined in § 10.1-104.02, a record of consultation with any federally recognized Tribal Nation that may be - 253 impacted by the major state project.
+The record of consultation shall include the information provided to - 254 the Tribal Nation, any feedback or response received by the Tribal Nation, and a description of how the - and Tribut Truston, any recounter of response received by the Tribut Truston, and a description of now and - 255 impact was considered or incorporated into the major state project.